Security Clearance Jobs After the MilitaryUpdated: December 23, 2022

 Have you experienced substance abuse issues since leaving the military that might affect your ability to qualify for a clearance?

 This is another area that can be complicated for some.
-A third and very common issue that can get in the way of a security clearance job after military service?
+A third common issue that can get in the way of a security clearance job after military service?
 Those who experience trouble with their credit post-military.
 These areas are all put under scrutiny in a background investigation.

 What Are the Statuses of a Security Clearance?